Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Hotel Breakfast Transfer to Petronas Twin Towers.
 Still highest Twin Towers in the World at 452 m high.
 After your visit then shopping at Suria KLCC which is connected to the Petronas Twin Towers, depart Suria KLCC and head towards Harriston Chocolate factory.
 Here you can view how chocolate are made and buy some home as souvenirs, a uniquely Malaysian Product.
 Then set out for Chinatown, visit the famous Petaling Street shopping Enjoy Dinner – KL Hawker Street Food and transfer back to Hotel.
 Overnight in Kuala Lumpur.

 Breakfast at the hotel and leave for a Countryside Tour Highlights: King’s Palace, Batu caves – climb 272 steps and view the colorful Hindu Temple inside the cave.
 Visit Royal Selangor Pewter Factory, hands on and see how pewter wares are made.
 See a Batek Factory and drop off at either Pavilion Shopping Mall or at Mega Mall located at Mid-Valley.
 Pick up from Shopping Mall and head towards a local restaurant for Dinner Drop back at Hotel.
 Overnight in Kuala Lumpur.

-After a relaxed breakfast, get ready for the journey to your unique eclipse-viewing site in Baucau, where you’ll will enjoy a cocktail while standing in the moons shadow and observing the total Solar Eclipse.
+After a relaxed breakfast, get ready for the journey to your unique eclipse-viewing site in Biak Island, where you’ll will enjoy a cocktail while standing in the moons shadow and observing the total Solar Eclipse.
 This evening we will celebrate great eclipse in our hotel followed by dinner.
-Overnight in Dili.
+Overnight in Biak Island.